 Alaska Waters is an Alaska Native Business located in the City of Wrangell in Southeast Alaska.
 Alaska Waters primarily operates the Marine Vessel Chutine Warrior, the only jet boat in Wrangell that has a marine head (restroom).
 Note that we have other boats in our fleet that do not have marine heads.
 Alaskan locals guide all of our tours, thus they have extensive knowledge of the area and history.
 All captains have First Aid Training; some have Emergency Trauma Technician (or higher) medical certification.
 All boat operators are licensed, certified by the US Coast Guard and all of our tours are fully insured.
 Safety is our highest priority in all activities.

-Located in the heart of Tongass National Rain Forest, the Stikine River in Alaska is a majestic wilderness area with vast amounts of wildlife.
+Located in the heart of Tongass National Rain Forest, the Stikine River in Alaska is an incredible wilderness area with vast amounts of wildlife.
 Enjoy a fully guided Alaskan wilderness adventure of the Stikine LeConte Wilderness area in one of our covered, heated jet boats.
 Your tour will depart from Wrangell and cross the 17 mile wide Stikine River Delta where your Captain will then maneuver the river via back-sloughs and waterways in attempt to increase wildlife viewing opportunities.
 Learn Tlingit legends, along with history of the area, and facts about the flora and fauna from your Alaska Waters guides.

 Over the course of your Alaskan wilderness adventure you’ll explore approximately 70 miles of this untouched, pristine wilderness area through a spectacularly stunning mountainous region covered with the lush rain forest and large waterfalls on the way to Shakes Glacier.
 Note that Shakes Lake is occasionally filled with icebergs that often restrict access to the face of the glacier.
-Depending on the time of year and weather conditions, wildlife will be spotted such as: black and brown bears, moose, black tailed deer, Steller sea lions, harbor seals, and bald eagles.
+Depending on the time of year and weather conditions, wildlife will be spotted such as: Black and Brown Bears, moose, Sitka Black Tail Deer, Steller Sea Lions, Harbor Seals, and Bald Eagles.
 Many tributaries of the Stikine River are home to spawning salmon gathered in large schools (July and August).
 Over the course of their Alaskan wilderness adventure, guests will have at least one opportunity to stand on dry land and stretch their legs.